pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support Daily Operation.md

   ![[Pasted image 20230412163419.png]]

 - **Find the feedbacks with negative rating and are comments about 1.
 Order, 2.
 Delivery, 3.
 Product inquiry, and reply to those feedbacks.
-Beware that the answer will be public.**
+Beware that the answer will be public.

+- **If the issue can be resolved by following the troubleshooting process, we can contact the buyer directly.****